MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs.md

 ## GENERAL QUESTIONS

 ### What is Morpheus?
-Morpheus is a Decentralized AI network and local inference.
+Morpheus is the Decentralized AI network and local inference with purpose to incentivize network of Smart Agents.

 ### What is a Smart Agent?
 Smart Agent is a term to describe a general purpose AI that can execute Smart Contracts on behalf of a user using LLM Transformer language that converts human language into actionable code for Web3 interactions using intent based abstractions.

 ### Who are the founders?
-The anonymous authors of the paper are Morpheus, Trinity, and Neo.
-They published [the paper](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/YellowPaper.md) September 2nd 2023.
+There are no founders.
+The anonymous authors who called themselves Morpheus, Trinity, and Neo published [the paper](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/YellowPaper.md) on September 2nd, 2023, what marking the beginning of Morpheus.

 ### Who is on the team?
 There is no formal team, company or Foundation.
-Morpheus is fully decentralized and community driven.
+Morpheus is fully decentralized and driven by community of open source contributors.

-### How does Morpheus make it technically possible that everyone can run the assistant on their own computer?
+### What are benefits of having own Smart Agent?
 Think of Morpheus as the base layer 0 for the agents to be able to interact across Web3 in a Decentralized fashion.
 Like what Google search was to the internet in the 90s it allows an aggregation of and accessible to all the Web3 on-chain activity through a Smart Agent controlled by the user that is familiar with them.
 This in turn should reduce the friction for all users, crypto native and retail, when interacting in the space where everything is currently siloed with a large barrier to entry.
 While there is no chain for Morpheus itself for people to build dapps on (Yet) it will allow users freedom of accessibility in the space that hasn't been possible before.

 ### Are there any plans for Morpheus to have its own chain in the future?
 At the moment, there are no such plans, but it's not ruled out in the future.

 ### Why did you choose Ethereum and Arbitrum for the launch?
 Ethereum security and capital wise.
 Pool of stETH was found to be greatest on Arbitrum as well as cheap transaction costs which is vital for using MOR to pay for inference of AI models.
+Morpheus is chain agnostic by design, there will be more chains integrated later.

 ### How can I contribute?
-If you have any particular skills you'd like to offer please look to ⁠👥︱[dev-intros](https://discord.gg/morpheusai) or ⁠👥︱[designer-intros](https://discord.gg/morpheusai).
-If your skills are outside the scope of these two channels please put your skills down here ⁠🎣︱[skills](https://discord.gg/morpheusai)
+There are User and Contributor paths available in four categories:
+- Capital Provider
+- Code Provider
+- Compute Provider
+- Frontends builder
+You can find detailed information in this [guide](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/BuildersGuide.md)

 ### Who can I contact regarding cooperation/marketing proposals?
 You don't need anyone's permission to talk about Morpheus or add value as a Contributor.
 It's all built publicly.